ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

   - `cifs` if using Samba or a Windows file share
   - `local` if using a local drive/directory on the same system

 - `hms_docker_mount_path` : This is where the media and download folders will be "mounted".
 Recommended to change if using a network share and/or other drive in the system.
+This will translate to `/data` within the containers.

 #### Plex (if enabled)